 The Group's malls and BPO centers are all located in the Philippines and are treated as one operating segment.
-The real estate development of the Parent Company is very minimal to the overall operations and financial position of the Group as of March 31, 2018 and 2017.
+The real estate development of Manuela is very minimal to the overall operations and financial position of the Group as of March 31, 2019 and 2018.
 These were not treated as a separate segment by the chief operating decision maker for its review, evaluation and allocation of resources.

-The Group has operating lease agreements with All Value Holdings, Inc. and Subsidiaries (All Value Group), an entity under common control, which is comprised of AllHome Corp., AllDay Retail Concepts, Inc. and Family Shoppers Unlimited Inc., for the leases of commercial spaces.
-Revenue earned from All Value Group which is engaged in retail businesses covering supermarkets, retail of apparel, construction materials and home/building appliances and furnishings constitutes more than 10% of the Group's total revenue in 2018, 2017 and 2016.
+The Group has operating lease agreements with All Value Holdings, Inc. and Subsidiaries (All Value Group), an entity under common control, which is comprised of AllHome Corporation, AllDay Retail Concepts, Inc, Family Shoppers Unlimited Inc. and CM Star Management, Inc., for the leases of commercial spaces.
+Revenue earned from All Value Group which is engaged in retail businesses covering supermarkets, retail of apparel, construction materials and home/building appliances and furnishings constitutes more than 10% of the Group's total revenue in the three months ended March 31, 2019 and 2018.